Posted on July 13, 2026

 Quote of the week…

-Hand lettering artist of the week: Pam Garrison
+Hand lettering inspiration of the week: Lynn Whipple

 We LOVE research and learning as a way to get inspired and boost ideas and creativity!!
 So, Kenzie and I are going to be sharing the inspiration that we collect here in our second newsletter…. once a week!!!